mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 # Introduction

-One of the properties that has made the Internet successful is its purposeful avoidance of any single controlling entity.
+One reason the Internet is successful is its purposeful avoidance of any single controlling entity.
 While originally this approach may have been driven by a desire to prevent a single technical failure from having wide impact, it has also enabled the rapid adoption and broad spread of the Internet, because internetworking does not require obtaining permission from or ceding control to another entity -- thereby accommodating a spectrum of political and social requirements.

 This means that protocols that are considered part of the Internet share a common design goal: avoiding centralization, which we define as the ability of a single person, company, or government -- or a small group of them -- to observe, control, or extract rent from the protocol's operation or use.